 J. P. Elder Middle School (1927).

 Recognize this building?
 It’s Paschal High School on Forest Park Boulevard.
 Do I detect some skepticism from your wireless mouse?
-When Clarkson designed this building in 1936, it was Southwest Junior High School.
+When Clarkson designed this building, which opened in 1936, it was McLean Junior High School.
 In 1955 the building became Paschal High School.
 Then the expansions began.
 On all sides of Clarkson’s original building.
 Today it is surrounded by additions and is not visible from the street.

-Wiley G. Clarkson is buried in Greenwood Cemetery.
+Wiley G. Clarkson died in 1952.
+He is buried in Greenwood Cemetery.

 (My thanks to grandson Wiley Clarkson, whose website has a lot of text and images relating to the life and career of his grandfather.)